I Chronicles 12:32 men of Issachar, who understood the times and knew what Israel should do—200 chiefs, with all their relatives under their command;

 We are living in the midst of this and it’s imperative that we, and our leaders, respond with understanding, wisdom and righteousness.
 Today’s verse in the Old Testament is a hidden jewel.
 It’s easy to miss as it’s included in a list of the various groups of men who came to David at Hebron to turn Saul’s kingdom over to him.

 The men of Issachar are described here in Scripture in a way that is such an example for us.
 They understood the times and knew what Israel must do!
-We need to pray for this for ourselves, our President Trump and his team, our leaders in Congress, for Israel, for Benjamin Netanyahu (Prime Minister of Israel), for our military leaders and for Christians around the world.
+We need to pray for this for ourselves, our leaders, for Israel, for Benjamin Netanyahu (Prime Minister of Israel), for our military leaders and for Christians around the world.
 God has wisdom, insight and understanding that is available to all those who seek Him.

 We have a vital role to play.
 We must not be clueless and resign ourselves to irrelevancy.
 We are born to glorify our Lord and we are at His mercy – not the mercy of the events surrounding us.
 No matter how helpless we might feel, we are active ‘ingredients’ in the hands of our Lord and Savior.